criblio/appscope/docs/CommandControl.md

     { "type": "blahblahblah", "req": "Switch", "reqId": 4, "body": "attach" }
     { "type": "resp",          "req": "Switch", "reqId": 4, "status": 400, "message": "Type was not request, required fields were missing or of wrong type"}

-Required fields are missing (here: reqId):
+Required fields are missing (reqId):

     { "type": "req", "req": "Switch", "body": "attach" }
     { "type": "resp", "reqId": 0, "status": 400, "message": "Type was not request, required fields were missing or of wrong type"}